ethaeral/ChatGQT/_posts/2023-10-03-Code-Solving-Flow.md

     - Make comments of places where it needs refractoring
 - ToBe
     - With no bottlenecks, unnecessary work, duplicated work
-- Bloom (Optimize) **
-    - Is this the desired outcome if not:
-        - Check if all info has been used
+    - Check if close to BCR

+- Describe (Optimized Algorithm)
+    - Optimized Algorithm that is close to BCR
-        - Data structure brainstorm with pros and cons
+        - Pick data structure brainstorm with pros and cons
         - State time opt and space opt solution
-        - State BCR

-Describe (Optimized Algorithm)
 - Test **
+    - Check if all info has been used
     - More general input tests
     - Conceptual tests
     - Hot spots